kindlychung/clean_tree/README.md

 # Installation

-1 Install dependencies, you can skip this if these packages are already installed on your system
+1. Install dependencies, you can skip this step if these packages are already installed on your system

     sudo apt-get install git-core apt-get install python3 r-base mawk p7zip-full wget samtools

-2 Link to executables and download hg19 data, configurations
+2. Link to executables and download hg19 data, configurations

     ./install.py

-3 To make the configurations effective immediately:
+3. To make the configurations effective immediately:

     source ~/.profile

-4 Install required R packages
+4. Install required R packages

     ./install.r